Climate change focuses research on ocean areas depleted of oxygen, leading to discovery that topples tough doubts

 OMZs form mostly in the tropics, off coastlines where wind pushes surface waters out to sea, allowing deeper waters to rise up.
 These are full of nutrients and boost the growth of simple aquatic life like algae.

 “Eventually, the algae die and sink slowly,” Stewart said.
-“Bacteria munch on it, and in the process, they breath oxygen.”
+“Bacteria munch on it, and in the process, they breathe oxygen.”
 There’s so much algae that the bacteria consume oxygen at a dizzying rate, depleting the water of it.

 4. I’ve heard of the disease SARS, but what is SAR11?